TanukiSharp/DarkSoulsCloudSave/readme.md

 # How the application works

-From now on, Dropbox will be abstracted to 'the cloud', as much as possible, since any other cloud storage service could be used instead.
+From now on, Dropbox / Google Drive will be abstracted to 'the cloud', as much as possible, since any other cloud storage service could be used instead.

 ## Store